 In 1943-1944 Canada experimented with some new sniper scopes that were simpler and lighter than the British No. 32 telescope that Research Enterprises Limited (R.E.L. ; REL) was then manufacturing for the No. 4 MK.
 I* (T) sniper rifles being manufactured nearby at Long Branch at Small Arms Limited (and later by Canadian Arsenals Limited).

 The experimental scopes were in 3.5X (3-1/2 power of enlargement) and 5X.
-The 3.5X were called “Gimball” at first.
-I do not know why.
+The 3.5X were called “Gimball” at first, apparently due to the different reticle system.
 About 16 experimental scopes were made in 1943 and 1994.
 I own the first one made in 1944, Gimball 3.5X serial number EXP.
 01-44

 Of the 104 scopes made:

-- 10 scopes went to the U.K.
+10 scopes went to the U.K.

-- 2 scopes went to India
+2 scopes went to India

 2 scopes went to Australia

 2 scopes went to the USA

 # 1-C turned up in the U.K. and is now in a Canadian collection.

 # 2-C on 80L8055 in a private collection.

-- # 9-C on 73L7794 then 80L8007 in the U.K. Present status unknown.
+# 9-C on 73L7794 then 80L8007 in the U.K. Present status unknown.

-- # 10-C on 80L8004.
+# 10-C on 80L8004.
 Sent to U.K. for trials.
-Preserved at Warminster.
-This is the most photographed one.
+Was in the Pattern Room.
+Now preserved at Warminster in England.

-- # 28-C on 80L8045.
+# 28-C in bracket 80L8045.
 Scope, bracket and mount survive in a private collection in the U.K.

-- # 52-C turned up in Winnipeg in the barracks box of a Korean War veteran and it is now in my collection.
+# 52-C turned up in Winnipeg in the barracks box of a Korean War veteran and it is now in my collection.
 Now paired up with 80L8006.

-- # 57-C found near Ottawa on Scout Sniper Rifle serial number ASC-43-3
+# 57-C found near Ottawa on Scout Sniper Rifle serial number ASC-43-3

-- # 63-C Survives.
+# 63-C survives.

-- # 69-C DESTROYED by a bad armourer.
+# 69-C DESTROYED by a bad armourer.

-- # 72 C on 80L8032.
-Tested in the U.K. Had aluminum caps on turrets.
+# 72-C on 80L8032.
+Tested in the U.K. Had bright aluminum caps on turrets.
 Present status not known.

-- # 83-C Stat us not known.
+# 83-C Present status not known.

-- # 104-C, the last one made, survives in a private Canadian collection and appears to have never been mounted on a rifle.
+# 104-C, the last one made, survives in a private Canadian collection and appears to have never been mounted on a rifle.